naimaudio/projects_kpi/README.md

 - eslint which is a linter, tell the developpers bad practices with a set of rules.
 It mades the code consistente.
 - prettier : tool that make code pretty
 - web components from fluent ui.
-- lodash : used for the cloneDeep function, useful to make a copy of an array, or object without references.
+- lodash : cloneDeep function, useful to make a copy of an array.
-- dayjs: provide utilities for date manipulation. (used to format dates and weeks manipulation)
+- dayjs: provide utilities for date manipulation. (format dates and weeks manipulation)
-- date-fns : Possible to do without it, to be removed
+- date-fns : to be removed
 - vite : development server.
 - types packages : relative to Typescript